-Adam Adolph, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 13 September 1766 aboard the galliot Die Perle under the command of Skipper Thomson.
+Adam Adolph, a farmer, his wife Anna Margaretha, and children (Johann Konrad, age 20; Anna Barbara, age 18; Anna Katharina, age 14; Heinrich Wilhelm, age 6) arrived from Lübeck at the port of Oranienbaum on 13 September 1766 aboard the galliot Die Perle under the command of Skipper Thomson.

 They settled in the Volga German colony of Hussenbach.
 Sons Konrad and Heinrich Wilhelm are recorded there on the 1798 census in Households No. Hs009 & Hs024, respectively.

-The Oranienbaum passenger list records that Adam Adolph came from the German village of Schlitz.
+The Oranienbaum passenger list records that Adam Adolph came from the German region of Schlitz.